 - Nutrition and Food Assistance Programs

-Sarah Forrestal is an expert in maternal and child nutrition who specializes in the design, implementation, and analysis of surveys that study the impacts of food assistance programs.
+Sarah Forrestal is an expert in maternal and child health who specializes in the design, implementation, and analysis of surveys that study the impacts of food assistance programs and teen pregnancy prevention programs.

-Before joining Mathematica in 2010, Forrestal was at the University of Illinois, Chicago School of Public Health where she supervised data collection and analysis for a multimode, national survey of prenatal case management programs funded by the Agency for Healthcare Research and Quality.
-She is a reviewer for the British Journal of Nutrition, the Journal of Nutrition Education & Behavior, the Maternal and Child Health Journal, and Maternal & Child Nutrition.
+Before joining Mathematica in 2010, Forrestal was at the University of Illinois at Chicago School of Public Health, where she supervised data collection and analysis for a multimode, national survey of prenatal case management programs funded by the Agency for Healthcare Research and Quality.
 She holds a Ph.D. in public health from the University of Illinois at Chicago.

 Expanding the Use and Understanding of Evidence-Based Teen Pregnancy Prevention Programs